-Remember that the labels you give yourself are nothing more then beliefs.
+Remember that the labels you give yourself are nothing more than beliefs.
 Sometimes these beliefs are of your own making, while other times they are based on other people’s expectations of you.
-For instance, other people might have told you more then once that you’re shy.
-Initially you might not have labeled yourself in this way.
-However, over time as more and more people labeled you as being shy, you have began to believe this, and your initial introverted nature has turned into a social phobia that is interfering with your livelihood.
+For instance, other people might have told you more than once that you’re shy.
+Initially, you might not have labeled yourself in this way.
+However, over time as more and more people labeled you as being shy, you have begun to believe this, and your initial introverted nature has turned into a social phobia that is interfering with your livelihood.

 If you have a set of limiting beliefs that are causing you to view yourself as a shy person, then work through these beliefs by yourself or talk with someone about them.
 Ask a close and trusted friend to question this belief to help throw doubt in your mind about the validity of believing and thinking in this way.